Introduction

 - verify-app (Sonnet, worktree) -- Tests the running application end-to-end against the specification.

 Skills are knowledge files that Claude loads on demand, stored in directory format (skill-name/SKILL.md).
 They teach Claude how your project works without bloating the main context.
-You get 11 universal skills covering context management, git conventions, planning, session handoffs, prompt engineering, verification, testing, CLAUDE.md maintenance, subagent usage, security, and coordinator mode.
+You get 13 universal skills covering context management, git conventions, planning, session handoffs, prompt engineering, verification, testing, CLAUDE.md maintenance, coding principles, subagent usage, security, coordinator mode, and the five-layer memory architecture (added in Phase 4).
 You also get 3 template skills (backend-conventions, frontend-design-system, project-patterns) that serve as placeholders for your project-specific details.
 Finally, you get 1 generated skill — agent-routing — a dynamic routing guide that tells Claude exactly when and how to use each installed agent, built from your specific agent selections.

 Some skills are conditional — they load automatically only when working on files matching specific path patterns (e.g., testing skills load only when touching test files).
 See Claude Code Integration for details.